menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Big Rock - Maple Park is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Big Rock - Maple Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Big Rock - Maple Park is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Big Rock - Maple Park who work in management occupations (13.37%), office and administrative support (12.09%), and healthcare (8.05%).

 Of important note, Big Rock - Maple Park is also a town of artists.
 Big Rock - Maple Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Big Rock - Maple Park’s character.